Reinforcement Learning for Infinite-Dimensional Systems: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel reinforcement learning architecture for learning optimal policies to shape the collective dynamic behavior of populations of intelligent agents of arbitrarily large population sizes.
-In particular, we formulate such a population as a parameterized deterministic control system defined on an infinite-dimensional function space, which leads to an functional setting for reinforcement learning of the infinite-dimensional system.
-To mitigate the challenges arising from the infinite-dimensionality, we develop the moment kernel transform carrying over the system and its value function to a reproducing kernel Hilbert space consisting of moment sequences, giving rise to a kernel parameterization of the reinforcement learning problem.
-We then utilize this moment kernelization to develop a hierarchical policy learning algorithm with a convergence guarantee, where each hierarchy is composed of a reinforcement learning problem for a finite-dimensional truncated moment kernelized system.
-We further investigate early stopping criteria for each hierarchy to improve the computational efficiency of the algorithm, and prove the convergence of the early stopped algorithm in terms of spectral sequences.
-Moreover, examples are provided for demonstration of the excellent performance and high efficiency of the proposed algorithm.
+In this paper, we propose a novel RL architecture for learning optimal policies of arbitrarily large populations of intelligent agents.
+In our formulation, such a population is modeled as a parameterized control system defined on an infinite-dimensional function space.
+To mitigate the challenges arising from the infinite-dimensionality, we develop the moment kernel transform carrying over the parameterized system and its value function to an RKHS consisting of moment sequences, giving rise to a kernel parameterization of the RL problem.
+We then organize the finite-dimensional truncated moment representations of the RL problem into a filtrated structure and develop a hierarchical policy learning algorithm through this RL filtration, in which each hierarchy consists of an RL problem for a finite-dimensional truncated moment kernelized system.
+We further investigate early stopping criteria for each hierarchy to improve the computational efficiency of the FRL algorithm, and prove the convergence of the early stopped algorithm by constructing a spectral sequence.
+Meanwhile, computational and sample efficiency of FRL are also quantitatively analyzed.
+Examples are provided for demonstration of the excellent performance and high efficiency of the proposed algorithm.

-The presented FRL architecture, although showcased in the model-based setting, is directly applicable in the data-driven environment.
-In this case, for instance, the equations in \eqref{eq:dynamics_deltaV_1}, \eqref{eq:dynamics_DV_1}, and \eqref{eq:dynamics_D^2V_1}, involved in Algorithm \ref{alg:FRL_PIA}, can be represented by neural ordinary differential equations.
-Our next step is to explore data-driven FRL and also generalize it to large-scale populations of intelligent agents placed in stochastic environments, e.g., those with the dynamics described by stochastic differential equations.

 \acks{This work was supported by the Air Force Office of Scientific Research under the award FA9550-21-1-0335.}